flyinghead/flycast/core/README.md

-newdc
+core
 ===========

-The core of the emulator
+All of the interesting bits are here